 If you’re set on using EE, then your main alternative to the EE Smart 4G Hub is the EE Smart 5G Hub, however this is only really useful if you get a 5G signal in your home.
 If you do though then it’s a far better option, as you can get much higher speeds that are likely to average around 150Mbps.

-Your options widen if you’re open to other networks, with the Three 4G Broadband Hub offering similar specs to the EE Smart 4G Hub, but with four Ethernet ports, and the Vodafone GigaCube 4G also being similarly capable.
-Both networks also offer 5G options in the form of the Vodafone GigaCube 5G and the Three 5G Broadband.
+Your options widen if you’re open to other networks, with the Three 4G Broadband Hub offering similar specs to the EE Smart 4G Hub, but with four Ethernet ports.
+Both Three and Vodafone also offer 5G options in the form of the Vodafone GigaCube 5G and the Three 5G Broadband.

 While specs vary a bit, in most cases coverage and plans will make a bigger difference, so choose a network with good coverage in your home, and plans and pricing that appeal – and go for 5G if it’s an option.